 Downtown trolleys operate on a fixed-stop system, making a continuous loop along each route.
 To board the trolley along the routes, passengers must stand near one of the trolley stop signs.

-Route 903: West End Route Map (PDF) - The West End Route operates Thursday & Friday from 6 - 11 p.m.; and Saturday from 5:30 - 11 p.m.
-This route operates April through September only.
+Route 903: West Greenville Route Map (PDF) - The West Greenville Route operates Friday from 4 - 11 p.m.; Saturday from 10 a.m. - 11 p.m. and Sunday from 10 a.m. to 8 p.m.
+The West Greenville route includes service to Unity Park, Heritage Green and the Village of West Greenville.
+This route operates seasonally from April to September.

 Route 905: Game Day Map (PDF) - The Game Day Route operates from County Square to Fluor Field on Greenville Drive game dates.
 Service begins one hour before first pitch and ends when gates close.
 This route operates during the Greenville Drive baseball season only.